Kontent.ai

 • Support of the customer journeys

 Then, map your content types (or even content items) to them.
-This way you can keep track of how, for example, your metadata is able to help you to support your customer journeys.
+This way, you can keep track of how, for example, your metadata can help you support your customer journeys.
 Remove everything non-essential.

 4. Ensure your content model won’t become a burden

-As needs change over time, it’s important to schedule yearly content audits and reviews of the content model.
-Audits prevent content to ROT (to become redundant, outdated, and full of trivial content), which is essential so that you don’t need to repeat the whole process from the beginning, and the model still brings you the biggest value possible.
-We recommend creating some sort of a reminder.
-For example, a recurring calendar event to that part of the year when you can devote some time to the revision.
+As needs change over time, scheduling yearly content audits and reviews of the content model is important.
+Audits prevent content to ROT (to become redundant, outdated, and full of trivial content), which is essential so that you don’t need to repeat the whole process from the beginning, and the model still brings you the most significant value possible.

 What’s next?